CatalystCode/kubemalt/demo/README.md

 ### Create MongoDB
 TBD - Currently creating CosmosDB through azure portal.

+**NOTE** - For the "custom" api endpoints to work, you will need to enable the Preview Feature: `Aggregation Pipeline` in CosmosDB.
+[Link](https://azure.microsoft.com/en-us/blog/azure-cosmosdb-extends-support-for-mongodb-aggregation-pipeline-unique-indexes-and-more/)

 ### Create and deploy kube pod with Secrets (Keyvault TBD)
 Run the below script with the proper subsitutions for DB and AzureAD components.
 ```